 ESTIMATED EXPENSE: $10-150/day

 There’s a whole lot to see and do in Amsterdam.
 It is one of the most visited cities in Europe for many reasons.
 Among them are cultural attractions like art galleries and the Anne Frank House museum, and novelties like the cannabis cafes and the red light district.

 Free walking tours will allow you to see many of the top attractions in Amsterdam.
 Whilst some of the exhibitions and tourist sites in the Netherlands are free, but most will require an entry fee of between $12-30 USD per person – yep, it can be a little expensive.
+You might also want to factor in some day trips from Amsterdam too.
 That said, there are a few ways to save on your visit.

 - Investigate the city passes that allow cheaper or free entry to certain places.
 Some, like the I Amsterdam city pass, even give you access to the public transport network.

 - Buy in advance.
 Early bird tickets may be available up to two months before.
 These are usually for places where time slots are assigned.

 Some of Amsterdam’s best attractions aren’t cheap.
 If you’re going to visit the Rijksmuseum or Anne Frank House, pick up tickets online at Tiqets.com to get the best possible price without waiting in admission lines!